Anonym-Bruker/MSFSArduinoDisplay/README.md

 # MSFSArduinoDisplay

-This project is the Arduino UNO code for a MSFS2020-display
+This project is the Java-code for a MSFS2020-display

 It is used for displaying information sent over the serial port to a 16x2-display and to light up three gear indicator LEDS